Michael Chugg

 Michael Glenn Chugg AM (born 15 June 1947) is an Australian entrepreneur, businessman and concert tour promoter.
 As a promoter and manager he was a founder of Frontier Touring Company (1979–99) and Michael Chugg Entertainment (2000–present).
-On 8 June 1998, he was appointed a Member of the Order of Australia with the citation "for service to music and the performing arts, particularly in relation to the promotion of Australian artists and to fundraising for youth and children's charities".
-In 2010, he co-authored his autobiography, Hey, You in the Black T-Shirt: The Real Story of Touring the World's Biggest Acts, with journalist, Iain Shedden.
-In March 2014 on the 50th anniversary of his start as a promoter, Denis Handlin (ex CEO of Sony Music Australia) opined "Chuggy is noisy, wild, cantankerous, the oldest teenager I know and very often a nightmare to deal with.
-But somehow we all love him because he lives and sweats the business with 100 per cent persistence and passion".
+In June 1998, he was appointed a Member of the Order of Australia.
+In 2010, he co-authored his autobiography, Hey, You in the Black T-Shirt: The Real Story of Touring the World's Biggest Acts, with journalist Iain Shedden.
 At the ARIA Music Awards of 2019 Chugg received the ARIA Industry Icon Award.

-Biography

-1947-1964: Early years
+Early life and education

-Michael Glenn Chugg was born on 15 June 1947 in Launceston to Victor Chugg and Lorna (née Hancock).
-Chugg was the eldest of four children, while his grandmother, Ella Chugg, was his "best friend".
+Michael Glenn Chugg was born on 15 June 1947 in Launceston to Victor and Lorna (née Hancock) Chugg, the eldest of four children.
+His grandmother, Ella Chugg, was his "best friend".
 He credits his great-grandfather with his idiosyncratic use of profanity "the first thing he did was taught me to swear.
-And it's always been a major part of my delivery of things.
-There might have been one or two instance over the 40 years where I was probably out of order but in the main it's usually been because it needed to be done".
+And it's always been a major part of my delivery of things".

 He attended Glen Dhu Primary School and then Queechy High School.